Unlocking Your Brand's True Essence

 Steinway did not.

 Steinway sold access to the artist within.
-The technology, the box, the keys, was the same.
+The technology, the box, the keys, were the same.
 But the promise was different.
+One sold an instrument.
+The other sold immortality.

 The Two Paths